lzap/deacon/README.md

 The polynomial used in linear feedback shift register is x^25 + x^24 + x^23 + x^22 + 1.

+The key thing is to store register (a number) and use it for each generation in order to get non-repeating sequence of name combinations.

+### MAC generator

+Examples of MAC-based names:

+* 24:a4:3c:ec:76:06 -> bobby-louie-sancher-weeler.my.lan
+* 24:a4:3c:e3:d3:92 -> bob-louie-sancher-rimando.my.lan

+MAC addresses with same OID part (24:a4:3c in this case) generates the same middle name ("Louie Sancher" in the example above), therefore it is possible to guess server (or NIC) vendor from it, or it should be possible to shorten middle names (e.g. bobby-ls-weeler.my.lan) in homogeneous environments.

 ## Comparison of types

 MAC-based advantages